SheldonDavidTaylor369/Skin-Cancer-Detection-Webapp/README.md

 ## Features

 - **Image Upload**: Users can upload images of skin lesions for analysis.
-- **Skin Cancer Detection**: The application uses a machine learning model to analyze images and predict the likelihood of skin cancer.
+- **Skin Cancer Detection**: The application uses a API to analyze images and predict the likelihood of skin cancer.
 - **Results Visualization**: Users receive a graphical representation of the analysis results, including confidence scores.
 - **Health Checkup**: Provides additional health check-up options and resources.
 - **Skin Analysis**: Offers detailed skin analysis and recommendations.